 About 50% of women migraineurs say that it is linked somehow to their menstrual cycle.
 This includes not only the woman’s period but also the whole cycle that results in biological changes in the body, both physical and psychological.
 Estrogen and progesterone, the sex hormones, along with the physical and chemical changes happening while they are being produced can greatly affect the body.

 Doctors and medical researchers have supported the connection between migraines and female hormones.
 Women are as equally sensitive to the hormonal changes that occur during their cycle and the migraines they experience due to decreasing estrogen levels.

 Often, women’s bodies become less fertile around the age of 40, when the ovaries gradually stop generating eggs each month.
 Peri-menopause is the time when a woman’s periods become irregular until they cease entirely.
 Menopause happens when the periods stop completely.
 Most women hit menopause around the age of 51, but it can happen anywhere between the ages of 40 to 60 years.

 Women may realize that their migraines are associated with their periods during the peri-menopause phase.
-During this period, the ovaries are producing less estrogen, and the hormonal changes can lead to migraines.
-Studies have shown that menopause worsens migraines for about 45% of women, while it improved the migraines in 15% of women.
+During this period, the ovaries are producing less estrogen, and the hormonal changes can lead to episodes.
+Studies have shown that menopause worsens migraines for about 45% of women, while it improved the episodes in 15% of women.

 The hormone cycle lasts for some more years after women experience their last period.
 While hormones are not enough to cause menstruation, they can still cause women to suffer from a migraine.
 Fortunately, this stops after about 2 to 5 years.

 Dealing with migraines during menopause can be tough as the irregularity of the menstrual cycle can make them unpredictable.
-Many women experience lack of sleep due to night sweats and hot flashes, adding to stress levels, which can trigger migraines.
+Many women experience a lack of sleep due to night sweats and hot flashes, adding to stress levels, which can trigger attacks.

 Keeping a Migraine Diary Can Help